hyungjungkim/low-cost-vision-based-cnc-machine-tool-status-monitoring/README.md

 * For mode information, pleae visit [here](https://hyungjungkim.notion.site/hyungjungkim/Vision-based-Status-Monitoring-for-Legacy-HMI-b3c092ed1e6144a7b158db1f119551ce)!

 * Your feedbacks, suggestions, and participations are welcome to improve the quality and applicability of our tool!
-Contact: hjkim81@snu.ac.kr
+Contact: hyungjungkim@konkuk.ac.kr

 * This work was supported by the National Research Foundation of Korea (NRF) grants funded by Korea government (MSIT) (NRF-2021R1C1C2008026) and by the MSIT(Ministry of Science and ICT), Korea, under the Innovative Human Resource Development for Local Intellectualization support program(IITP-2023-2020-0-01741) supervised by the IITP(Institute for Information & communications Technology Planning & Evaluation).